Salif-Traore/Quant-Signal-Pipeline/README.md

 # Key Research Findings

-* Cross-sectional momentum consistently outperformed the time-series momentum variants tested during this project.
+* Cross-sectional momentum consistently outperformed the time-series momentum variants tested.
 * The strategy underperforms QQQ over the full period but does so with meaningfully lower volatility and drawdown.
 * Adding positive-momentum filters improved signal quality in some environments but did not consistently improve overall portfolio performance.
 * The upweighting of AGG and TLT introduces duration risk in rising rate environments — a known vulnerability of the strategy